 For each registered student, a photography consent form will need to be completed and returned to the She Leads team.
 This is not the permission slip that should be used by teachers to gain guardian permission to take students to the event.
 Teachers should have access to their own school-specific permission slips and use those to gain guardian permission.

 Please email all the photography consent forms to email@example.com

-The Complete Information Pack is available to download here.
+The Complete Information Pack will be available to download soon, watch this space.

 If you are a girl, female-identifying or non-binary person interested in attending the She Leads High Conference, you will need to let your teacher or principal know that you want to come along to the event as soon as you can.
 Your school may be sending other students too, or they may not yet know about this event.